 A SLO County road washed out during 2023 storms.
 Now a temporary bridge replaces it

-Three years after Cecchetti Road washed out during the 2023 storm series, San Luis Obispo County completed a temporary bridge there, Supervisor Jimmy Paulding announced on Friday.
+Three years after Cecchetti Road washed out during the 2023 storms, San Luis Obispo County has completed a temporary bridge there, Supervisor Jimmy Paulding announced on Friday.

 “This is a huge win for our South County communities,” Paulding said in a news release.
 “Restoring access at Cecchetti Road improves traffic circulation, reduces congestion at Harris Bridge and on East Cherry Lane, and supports the agricultural operations and small businesses that depend on this route every day.
 Just as importantly, it bolsters emergency response times and restores a critical evacuation route ahead of fire season.”